Muses: Children

-Against the Sirens
+Contests

+Several myths describe contests between the Muses and their challengers.

+Thamyris was a poet and musician known for his skill in singing and playing the cithara.
+He challenged the Muses to a musical contest, boasting that he could overcome them in song and that his voice was better than theirs.
+According to some accounts, he agreed that if he won he would sleep with all the Muses, but if he lost they could deprive him of whatever they wished.
+The Muses defeated him and, in their anger, took away his gift of song, made him forget his music, and deprived him of his sight.

+The sirens also challenged the Muses.
 In the sanctuary of Hera in Coroneia was a statue created by Pythodorus of Thebes, depicting Hera holding the sirens.
 According to the myth, Hera persuaded the sirens to challenge the Muses to a singing contest.
 After the Muses won, they are said to have plucked the sirens' feathers and used them to make crowns for themselves.
 According to Stephanus of Byzantium, the sirens, overwhelmed by their loss, cast off their feathers from their shoulders, turned white and then threw themselves into the sea.
 As a result, the nearby city was named Aptera ("featherless") and the nearby islands were called the Leukai ("the white ones").
 John Tzetzes recounts that after defeating the sirens, the Muses crowned themselves with the sirens' wings, except for Terpsichore who was their mother, adding that the city of Aptera named after this event.
 Furthermore, in one of his letters, Julian the Emperor mentions the Muses' victory over the sirens.

+In other stories, nine daughters challenged the Muses.
+According to a myth from Ovid's Metamorphoses—alluding to the connection of Pieria with the Muses—Pierus, king of Macedon, had nine daughters he named after the nine Muses, believing that their skills were a great match to the Muses.
+He thus challenged the Muses to a match, resulting in his daughters, the Pierides, being turned into chattering magpies for their presumption.
+Antoninus Liberalis called them the Emathides and wrote that they were transformed into nine different birds: the grebe, the wryneck, the ortolan, the jay, the greenfinch, the goldfinch, the duck, the woodpecker, and the dracontis pigeon.